enzo-prism/infobell-it-2/docs/redesign-plan.md

 3. Any backend integration for contact form submissions and press-release subscription CTA?
 4. Is there a desired CMS source, or will content stay hard-coded/MDX in repo?

-Use this plan as the master checklist while building each Next.js page to guarantee the redesigned site carries forward every page and piece of written content from `/site-rebuild/www.infobellit.com`.
+Use this plan as the master checklist while building each Next.js page to guarantee the redesigned site carries forward every page and piece of written content from the legacy snapshot (reference your local `site-rebuild/` mirror and the tracked `legacy-bluebook/` data).